Support us | Visit us | Contact us

 Professor Celia Hoyles and Sir Paul Nurse FRS.

 The Kavli Education Medal is awarded biennially (in even years) for “an individual who has made a significant impact on science or mathematics education within the UK”.
-The receipient will be called upon to deliver a lecture either at a specialist scientific or educational meeting or for the general public as appropriate.
+The recipient will be called upon to deliver a lecture either at a specialist scientific or educational meeting or for the general public as appropriate.
 The first award was made in 2010.
-The next Kavli Education Medal will be awarded in 2012 with the lecture probably taking place in January 2013.

 The medal is of bronze gilt and is accompanied by a gift of £500.